Podopediatrics focuses on the treatment of children and the various conditions that affect a young person’s feet and lower limbs.

 During the first year of your baby’s life, their feet remain flexible, but too much stress or pressure can affect the shape of their developing feet and cause deformities.
 The improper development of an infant’s feet may lead to problems in other areas of the body, including their feet and back.
 Ensure that your baby has the freedom to kick and stretch without restriction and that their shoes and socks do not squeeze their toes.

 Toddlers begin walking when they are ready; do not try to force your toddler to walk before the time is right.
 Once your baby begins to walk, pay attention to his or her gait (method of walking) to identify any abnormalities.
 Many young children will begin to walk with their feet turned inwards, a gait called in-toeing or pigeon toed.
 Older toddlers often walk with their feet turned outwards, called out-toeing.
 During normal development, children usually attain their adult alignment before the age of 6, however, if in-toeing persists or out-toeing begins too early, these gait abnormalities may place undue stress on the joints of the feet, knees, and hips.
 It is important to identify these issues as early as possible to ensure they can be more easily corrected.

 We know how important sports and physical activity are to the development of teenagers.
 However, teenagers are undergoing many physical changes as they grow into young adults, and without using proper footwear and taking precautions, injuries can occur.

 Often, teenagers who experience foot and ankle pain tend to avoid these activities.
-A recent survey found that almost half of high school students who participate in school or recreational sports had at least one foot injury or episode of foot pain.
-As well, 2 out of 10 teens experience pain as a result of poorly constructed footwear or improper shoe selection.
+A recent survey found that almost 50% of high school students who participate in school or recreational sports had at least one foot injury or episode of foot pain.
+Additionally, 20% of teenagers experience pain as a result of poorly constructed footwear or improper shoe selection.